TL;DR

 Let dandy write your ITS I SOQ draft

-Paste in the job posting prompts and your technical background — dandy generates a tailored, domain-specific SOQ draft in minutes.
+Paste in the job posting prompts and your technical background — dandy generates a tailored SOQ draft aligned to the vacancy in minutes.